chathura1844/SOC-Incident-Response-Playbooks/README.md

-# SOC Incident Response Playbooks
+# Enterprise Incident Response Playbooks

 A collection of practical Security Operations Center incident response playbooks designed to help analysts respond to common cybersecurity incidents in a structured and professional way.